 - Monthly Minimum Fees: These are fees charged to merchants who do not reach a certain transaction total for the month or year.
 The minimums will vary by provider, but most of them are around $50,000 a year.
 This is another fee that is not charged by some of the better providers like Dharma Merchant Services.

 - Statement Fees: These are fees charged to cover printing and mailing costs for bank card statements.
 Some merchants bypass these costs by using electronic bill statements, but others pay as much as $15 a month for miscellaneous processing costs.

 - IRS Report Fees: These are fees that merchant account providers charge in exchange for reporting transaction information to the IRS (1099-K).
 Most of these charges range from $2 to $5, depending on the provider.

 - Online Reporting: These are alternatives to statement fees, charged to merchants who choose to view their statements online.
 Most providers will not charge this kind of fee, and those that do often lump it together with others.

 - Network Fees: The card networks charge certain non-negotiable fees that are passed through to the merchant, such as the FANF.

 - Address Verification Service (AVS): If you have an e-commerce or telephone order business, beware of the AVS fee.
 It will be charged on every single transaction.
 For retail businesses that occasionally key-in card information, you don’t need to worry about it as much.

-- Voice Authorization Fee (VAF): Rarely you may be required to call a toll-free number in order to verify certain information before a transaction is authorized.
-This doesn’t occur often, so don’t worry about it too much.
+- Voice Authorization Fee (VAF): Rarely, you may be required to call a toll-free number to verify certain information before a transaction is authorized.
+This doesn’t occur often, so don’t worry about this fee too much.

 - Retrieval Request Fee: Every time a customer initiates a dispute on a charge from your business, it sets into motion the chargeback protocol.
 This retrieval request is the first step.
 The fee covers any expense related to the retrieval request.